 The College upgraded its exterior signage with the installation of two electric signs during the Summer of 2015.
-Efficiency upgrades were also made throughout the Jefferson County Campus as part of a state-wide energy savings initiative.
+Efficiency upgrades were also made throughout the Jefferson County Campus as part of a statewide energy savings initiative.
 The efficiency upgrades included replacing all external and internal lighting of the College.
 The efficiency upgrades were financed through the issuance of \$1,831,736 in Ohio Air Quality Development Authority ("OAQDA") bonds.
+The Efficiency Project was completed July of 2015.